notofonts/noto-cjk/Serif/README-third_party.md

 released as open source under the Apache license version 2.0.
 The copyright is held by Adobe, while the trademarks on the names are held by Google.

-A [README-formats](README-formats.md) file has been added explaining the different formats provided and their features and limitations.
+A proper [README](README.md) file has been added explaining the different formats provided and their features and limitations.